 coughing that sometimes produces a pink frothy sputum

-difficult, fast, noisy breathing, sometimes with wheezing
+difficult, fast, noisy breathing

-difficulty in chewing, swallowing, or talking
+difficulty with chewing, swallowing, or talking

 dilated neck veins

 dizziness, faintness, or lightheadedness when getting up suddenly from a lying or sitting position